emiliogonmar2002/TC1031-Portafolio_Final/README.md

 # TC1031-Portafolio_Final
-Repository created for my Data Structure and Algorithms course, this repository contains all the projects for the course
+Repository created for my Data Structure and Algorithms course, this repository contains all the projects for the course such as:
+  -"Sort and Search Algorithms".